Hawaii Vacation Costs for Couples, Families, and Groups

 Vacation Rental Homes

-Renting a vacation home has become a trendy choice over the last few years.
-The average rent per night for a Hawaii vacation home is $160, and there is also an average tax rate of 18% on rental houses.
+Renting a vacation home has become trendy over the last few years.
+The average rent per night for a Hawaii vacation home is $170, and there is also an average tax rate of 18% on rental houses.

 Renting a vacation home can be a great way to save money on accommodations.
-But the prices fluctuate depending on where the rental home is located and which type of rental home you select.
-If you choose an average rental home, the average rate is about $160 a night, which is much less expensive than a hotel or resort room.
-But if you decide to rent a luxury home, the price can increase to over $1,000 per night.
+But the prices fluctuate depending on where the rental home is located and which type of home you select.
+If you choose an average rental home, the average rate is about $170 a night, much less expensive than a hotel or resort room.
+But if you rent a luxury home, the price can increase to over $1,000 per night.

 It’s also important to note that the average tax rate is about 18% on rental homes in Hawaii, so it’s recommended to factor that in when choosing which one to stay at.